13 Ceylon Cinnamon Benefits Backed by Science

 The Bottom Line

-Ceylon cinnamon is one of the few spices no pantry should have.
+Ceylon cinnamon is one of the few spices no pantry should be without.
 For example, even advocates of the Carnivore Diet use it occasionally.

 Finally, its antioxidant power benefits blood sugar, heart, brain, and skin health.
 In addition, it helps to lose weight and curbs cravings.